NON-Surgical Laser Snoring Treatment (known as NightLase™)

 NightLase™Treatment is fast, non-invasive and friendly way of increasing the quality of a patients sleep.
 NightLase™ lessens the effects of sleep apnea and decreases the severity of snoring through the use of gentle, superficial, Erbium: Yag laser light.
 No anesthesia is used in this procedure.

-NightLase™ non-surgical laser uses focused Erbium laser energy to cause collagen contraction and the conversion of non-fibrillar collagen to Type I collagen to Type III collagen in the soft palatal tissues.
+NightLase™ non-surgical laser uses focused Erbium laser energy to cause collagen contraction and the conversion of non-fibrillar collagen and Type III collagen to Type I collagen in the soft palatal tissues.
 Type I collagen is more dense compared to the Type III collagen.
 The new Type I collagen that forms after the application of the Erbium laser causes the soft palatal tissue to tighten and tone up, which reduces the vibration that occurs during snoring.
 It also causes the soft palate and uvula to shrink in size, which helps open up the airway for better breathing for the patient.
 Research also shows that the Erbium laser thermally induced collagen tightening reduces and attenuates snoring and provides an effective, non-invasive way to lessen the effects of sleep apnea (no scarring compared to surgical intervention).

 NightLase™ requires no device to be worn during sleep, involves no chemical treatment, and no anesthesia.
 It is and gentle and easy for the patient and their loved ones to regain a good night’s sleep.
 Call us with any questions that you may have.